 These days, flexibility has become very important in higher education, especially as the number of adults returning to academic life increases.
 These mature students need the flexibility to balance work, family and study, which is no easy task.

 Most of the TAFE institutes in Victoria offer online or correspondence study options.
-Blended courses are often an option in cases where pure online study is not possible and some face-to-face interaction is required.
+Blended courses are often an option in cases where an online study option is not possible, and some face-to-face interaction is required.

 Online courses are ideal for people who like to work without the rigid structure of semester-based timetables.
 They are usually offered on a part-time basis, which suits busy professionals to a T.

 Everything from short courses to degree programs is available online.